waiky8/ukcovid-19/README.md

 # Features:
 - Summary of cases/deaths
+- Datatable that display cases & deaths (daily and cumulative)
-- Top 5 charts showing cases/deaths for daily or cumulative figures (*removed*)
+- Top 5 charts showing cases/deaths for daily or cumulative figures (removed, datatable already shows this)
 - Graphical timeline of cases for selected local authorities
 - Graphical timeline of daily cases<br><br>